What’s the Difference between Docker and Kubernetes?

-And here’s a spoiler: Ridge’s Kubernetes Service is a CNCF-certified, fully-managed Kubernetes service.
-What adds value to RKS over any other service provider is its Global Infrastructure.
+And here’s a spoiler: Ridge’s Managed Kubernetes is a CNCF-certified, fully-managed Kubernetes service.
+What adds value to RKS over any other service provider is its Anywhere Cloud.
 Its global distribution brings cloud resources closer to the end-user, thus reducing the overall latency associated with cloud-native applications.

-See how RKS can accelerate your cloud-native applications!
+See how Ridge Managed K8s can accelerate your cloud-native applications!